legendary-warriors-warriors-kings

 Death at Fort Sill

-Geronimo died of pneumonia on February 17, 1909, at about age 79.
-He was buried in the Apache cemetery at Fort Sill, far from his homeland.
-In 2009, descendants requested his remains be reinterred in Arizona, but that remains unresolved.
+Geronimo died of pneumonia on February 17, 1909, at an estimated age of 79.
+He was buried in the Apache cemetery at Fort Sill, far from the mountains of his youth.
+In 2009, descendants requested that his remains be reinterred in Arizona, but the request remained unresolved due to legal and bureaucratic complications.
+His grave at Fort Sill remains a site of pilgrimage for many.

 Geronimo’s Autobiography and Self-Presentation